Welcome to our massive post about one of Istanbul’s (and the world’s) most famous landmarks; the residence of the Ottoman sultans, Topkapı Palace.

 - Autumn and winter are also less crowded.
 We visited in late autumn and were rewarded with beautiful garden scenery.

-- Topkapı Palace opening hours for summer season are from 09:00 – 18:45 (April 15th – Nov 1st)
+- Topkapı Palace opening hours are from 09:00 – 18:00.
+The palace is open year round.

 - According to the official website, Hagia Irene is now also open to visitors with a separate entrance fee.

 - Clothing: Be aware that there is a section of the palace housing very important sacred Islamic relics.
 You need to wear appropriate clothing – no shorts, mini skirts, strapless tops.
 Basically, make sure your legs and shoulders are covered.

 - The palace is part of a cluster of Istanbul buildings that are designated UNESCO World Heritage sites.

 - If you have a Müze Kart, entrance to Topkapı Palace is free.
 There is, however, an extra fee for entrance to the Harem.

 - If you’re in Istanbul to tour all the sights, it’s worth you investing in a Museum Pass to save money.
 These can be bought online, from mobile booths in Sultanahmet or from museums which are part of the scheme.
 Once activated, they are valid for 5 consecutive days.